-Africa is vulnerable to climate change.
-This is compounded by the continent's limited capacity for both climate mitigation and adaptation.
-Combined with the pressures of a rapidly growing and increasingly demanding population, it might be tempting for Africa to pursue a one dimensional strategy aimed at fueling growth, while relegating environmental concerns for later consideration.
-This was the essence of development strategies pursued by both Western industrialized countries and their followers in East Asia and elsewhere.
-If the African continent adopts a similar approach, the achievement of the Sustainable Development Goals (SDGs) becomes very unlikely, particularly SDG 7, 11 and 13, which focus on sustainable energy, cities and climate action, respectively.
+African countries are vulnerable to climate change (Niang et al. 2014; Duff 2011).
+This is compounded by the continent's limited capacity for both climate mitigation and adaptation (Doig and Adow 2011).
+Combined with the pressures of a rapidly growing and increasingly demanding population, it might be tempting for African countries to pursue a strategy aimed at fueling growth, while relegating environmental concerns for later consideration (Schwerhoff and Sy 2016).
+This was the essence of development strategies pursued by both Western industrialized countries and their followers in East Asia and elsewhere (Mutanga et al. 2013).
+If countries on the African continent adopt a similar approach, the achievement of both the Agenda 2030 (the Sustainable Development Goals (SDGs)) as well as the Paris Agreement becomes very unlikely.
+In particular, SDGs 7, 11 and 13, which focus on sustainable energy, cities and climate action, respectively, would be at risk.